kavimaluskam/leetcode-collection/264_ugly-number-ii/README.md

 such that for every *ugly numbers* `u`, we have:
 `2 * u in q_2`, `3 * u in q_3`, and `5 * u in q_5`.

+### Solution

-Under this setup we can confirm that every *ugly number* is included in `q_2 + q_3 + q_5`.
+Under the above setup we can confirm that every *ugly number* is included in `q_2 + q_3 + q_5`.
 Achieving this, imagine at `k` iteration, we have:

 ```python